enz091218/WCSorteo/README.md

 ### control.html - Control Panel
 This is where you enter team names during the draw:
-- Input fields for all 8 groups (A-H)
+- Input fields for all 12 groups (A-L)
 - 4 team slots per group
 - **Save Changes** button - saves all teams and updates the overlay
 - **Clear All** button - resets everything (asks for confirmation)
-- Two-column layout to minimize scrolling
+- Three-column layout for better organization
 - Shows success messages when saving

 ## How to Use